 Animation Render Stuck When Exporting with LottieFiles for AE Plugin

-If your animation is stuck on rendering, it could be due to a few common issues.
-Here are some things you can check:
+If your animation is stuck during rendering, there are a few common issues you can check:

-2. File Size: Large file sizes can take longer to render.
-If your file is over 1MB, please allow a few minutes for the render to complete.
+Large files can take longer to render.
+If your animation is over 1MB, give it a few minutes to complete the render.

-4. Unsupported Features: Your animation might contain unsupported features that cause the render to fail.
-Check the list of supported and unsupported features on our supported features page.
+Your animation might include features that are not supported by Lottie.
+Check the full list of supported and unsupported features on this page.

-1. Use a track matte layer for each layer you want to matte.
+• Use a separate track matte layer for each element you want to apply a matte to.

 Screenshot_2023-04-04_at_12.39.14_PM.png

-7. Adobe Illustrator (.ai) file: When using Adobe Illustrator (.ai) files, export them as compositions in After Effects and convert them into a vector-based format (convert into shape).
+When using Illustrator files, export them as compositions in After Effects and convert them into shape layers.
+This makes them compatible with Lottie.

 Updated